 More recently I’ve begun rewarding attendees with milestone badges when they reach 10 and 25 webinars.
 The badge is theirs to use however they’d like, to shout from the rooftops or tuck quietly away in their Fabulous File.

 A few of the most diligent of Professional Organiser’s Edge members have achieved 31 certificates of completion, which is truly noteworthy.
 There are 99 webinars to date to choose from.
-The big 100th is my Branding Blitz Workshop coming up on September 24th.
+(Edit: The big 100th was delivered on September 24th.)

 Back to my socks being knocked off… an email arrived from the brains behind Your Organising Octopus, Alison Kingston.
 It was a big long list of all the webinars she’d attended, the date attended and of course, the necessary code words.
 There were 99 webinars listed!
 That’s right, she had watched each and every one of them in the library of resources.
 What’s more, she did it in only 3 months!
 I was so impressed I created a special milestone badge for her record-breaking PD marathon.